 - Where can I find more information about Police Records Checks?

 For assistance please contact: firstname.lastname@example.org or call 613-549-4660 ext 2225

 COVID-19 NOTICE (Please Read):

-Due to the continuing concerns for safety as a result of the spread of COVID-19 and to safeguard both the safety of members of the Kingston Police and members of the public, the Kingston Police are restricting access to the Kingston Police station and will no longer accept in person applications for Police Checks.
+Due to the continuing concerns for safety as a result of the spread of COVID-19 and to safeguard both the safety of members of the Kingston Police and members of the public, the Kingston Police are restricting access to the Kingston Police lobby.
+Those attending must wear a mask.
 Further the Kingston Police will prioritize Police Checks for immediate essential employment.
-All applications must be made online.
+We request all applications be made online.

 There are 3 types of police checks:

 Level 1 - Criminal Record Check - (basic check - search for criminal convictions only) This is not intended for anyone working or volunteering with the vulnerable sector.

 Level 2 - Criminal Records & Judicial Matters Check -(searches for criminal convictions, outstanding charges, warrants, judicial orders etc.)

 Level 3 - Vulnerable Sector Check (will include criminal record & judicial matters search as well as Vulnerable Sector Search) Intended for those working or volunteering with the vulnerable population.